jarleven/Salmon/GoogleCoral/README.md

 screen /dev/ttyUSB0 115200

 # Hit reset button !
+There should be data printed to the serialport.

 # The default username and password are both "mendel".